Skip to main content

 Writ of Eviction

-If the ruling is in your favor, and you have been granted possession of the rental property, you must file a writ of eviction with the court.
+If the court ruling is in your favor, and you have been granted possession of the rental property, you, as the landlord, must file a writ of eviction with the court.

-This will authorize the forceful eviction of the tenant by the sheriff if the tenant is still adamant about staying on the property.
+After this has been filed with the court, this will authorize the forceful eviction of the tenant by the sheriff's office if the tenant is still adamant about staying on the property.

-The sheriff has between 15 and 30 days after receiving the writ of execution to serve it to the tenant.
+The sheriff's office then has between 15 and 30 days after receiving the writ of execution to serve it to the tenant.
+This is a court order that informs the tenant of the eviction date.

 Conclusion

-Now you’re familiar with what you must do when trying to evict a tenant from your Virginia rental property!
+Now you’re familiar with what you must do when trying to evict a tenant from your Virginia rental property, from the proper notices, to court hearings!

 If unsure of what to do at any point, or the entire process seems arduous, hiring an expert would be ideal.
 That's where Abrams Realty comes in!